 Dean visited Abu Dhabi so he could attend the F1 Grand Prix.
-He spent about four nights in Abu Dhabi and two nights in Dubai before flying back home.
-He was at the Yas Marina circuit to watch the practice and qualifying laps and the race itself, Dean says at the end of each day there were performances from major artists such as Florence and the machine.
+He spent about 4 nights in Abu Dhabi and 2 nights in Dubai before flying back home.
+He was at the Yas Marina circuit to watch the practice and qualifying laps and the race itself.
+Dean says that at the end of each day, there were performances from major artists such as Florence and the Machine.

 Where could you use your cards?

-Dean says he could use his cards most places he visited.
+Dean says he could use his cards in most places he visited.
 He made a withdrawal from an ATM when he landed but he says he used his credit card to pay for the taxi from the airport and for a deposit when he checked into the hotel.
-When he ventured into the city, he could use his travel debit card all the time except for when he ate in a few of the smaller restaurants (he didn’t ask if they took card but he thinks there’s a good chance they do).
+When he ventured into the city, he could use his travel debit card all the time except for when he ate in a few of the smaller restaurants – he didn't ask if they took cards but he thinks there's a good chance they do.
 He adds that a few of the taxis he took were cash only.

 What about ATM withdrawals?

-Dean only made two ATM withdrawals.
-The first time was in the airport and the second time was when he spotted a Citibank ATM in Abu Dhabi mall.
+Dean only made 2 ATM withdrawals.
+The first time was in the airport and the second time was when he spotted a Citibank ATM in the Abu Dhabi Mall.
 He says there was no issue with ATM acceptance or availability.
-There was always an ATM around the corner, he says.
+There was always an ATM around the corner.

 Do you have any tips?

 Dean says there is a service charge of 10% at places like hotels and restaurants included in the bill, but he says it can't hurt to round taxis up to the nearest 5 dirhams either.